 Mihm Family: River Rulers

-Maritime commerce really got started in August 1946 when G. Henry Mihm (then the borough’s mayor) received zoning board approval to develop a boat basin on property at the foot of West Street.
+In October 2022, Suntex Marinas, a Dallas-based owner/operator of high-end marinas, acquired the enterprise.
+The Chrysanthopoulos brothers had been owners since 2001.
+Maritime commerce in the area really began in August 1946 when G. Henry Mihm (then the borough’s mayor) received zoning board approval to develop a boat basin on property at the foot of West Street.
+He quickly built a bulkhead, dock and boat-shack — while pledging to provide the “recreational center long needed in Monmouth Beach.”
+The guy had vision.

-Some 40 years later, his son Walter sold off the last of the business for $8 million (to Frank DiMisa, Joan Finaldi and Ron Cambria), according to an Asbury Park Press account.
+In 1987, his son Walter sold off the last of the business for $8 million (to Frank DiMisa, Joan Finaldi and Ron Cambria), according to an Asbury Park Press account.
 Still a busy water recreation area and popular dining spot, the section also once included a bakery and a private yacht-dinner club.

 The Launch

 Born in 1899 the Dutch descendant of a New Bedford, Mass. whaler, Henry and his wife Bertha had three sons (Walter, Henry, Jr., and George).
-Henry also played a key role in bringing a state-financed $90,000 channel dredging project to completion in the Monmouth Beach river cove.
+Henry played a key role in bringing a state-financed $90,000 channel dredging project to completion in the Monmouth Beach river cove.
 He also served as a US Army corporal during World War I.

 His son, Walter W. Mihm, took over the family business when his father died in November 1979 and made it the headquarters for the top marine-oriented business in the state of New Jersey.
 Many people still remember the vast Mihm Boat Works that he built.
 Among the businesses he would go on to assemble included yacht sales, docking, boat repair and storage, dredging, propellers, and restaurants.

 Walter’s grandfather, Garrett White (also a MB mayor from 1909-10), was an amazing fellow.
-A former New England whaler, White was a decorated hero of the U.S. Life-Saving Service, a founding MB School board member and a member of the first MB borough council.
+A former New England whaler, White was a decorated hero of the US Life-Saving Service, a founding MB School board member and a member of the first MB borough council.

 Born in Newark and a 1939 graduate of the MB School, Walter was the product of a working class family.
 “There wasn’t a lot of money back then, and everyone worked — but we still had fun,” he said.
 “To make a buck, I would dig for clams and crabs and then go out and sell them.
 I also delivered Western Union telegrams from the Monmouth Beach train station.”